MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

 With increases in the threat landscape and the use of multiple mobile devices, organizations are rethinking resource access and governance.
 Part of modernization programs include assessing your readiness across identities, devices, apps, infrastructure, network, and data.
 You can learn about the [Zero Trust framework to enable remote work](https://www.microsoft.com/security/blog/2020/04/02/announcing-microsoft-zero-trust-assessment-tool/) and the Zero Trust Assessment tool.

-At Microsoft and F5, we realize your digital transformation is a long-term journey, potentially critical resources are exposed until modernized.
+Digital transformation is a long-term journey, and potentially critical resources are exposed until modernized.
 The goal of F5 BIG-IP and Microsoft Entra ID secure hybrid access (SHA) is to improve remote access to on-premises applications, and strengthen the security posture of vulnerable legacy services.

 Research estimates that 60%-80% of on-premises applications are legacy, or incapable of being integrated with Microsoft Entra ID.
 The same study indicates a large proportion of similar systems run on previous versions of SAP, Oracle, SAGE, and other well-known workloads for critical services.